Count Dracula in popular culture: Music and audio recordings

 Count Dracula began appearing on musical records as early as 1958 when horror host John Zacherle recorded the novelty single "Dinner with Drac" which charted on the Billboard Pop Singles chart the same year.
 When Dick Clark played it on his American Bandstand television show, he requested Zacherle record a less-violent version.
-Other novelty songs followed such as Bobby "Boris" Pickett and the Crypt-Kickers with their song "Monster Mash" which made reference to Dracula among various monsters while imitating the voice of Boris Karloff.
+Other novelty songs followed such as Bruno Martino's "Dracula Cha Cha Cha" (1959), Bobby "Boris" Pickett and the Crypt-Kickers with their song "Monster Mash" (which made reference to Dracula among various monsters while imitating the voice of Boris Karloff.
 In the early 1960s, horror-themed spoken word albums were released, such as Famous Monsters Speak (1963) featuring actor Gabriel Dell imitating Bela Lugosi as Count Dracula.
 Similar albums followed recorded by Christopher Lee reading a variation of Stoker's novel.
 Similar recordings were released into the 1970s.
 Power Records released audio recordings accompanied by comic adaptations of Dracula such as their Tomb of Dracula series in 1974.

 Some rock musicians made reference to horror characters in the 1970s, such as Blue Öyster Cult having several references to vampirism in songs like "Tattoo Vampire", "Harvest Moon", "After Dark", "I Love the Night" and more specifically to Dracula with "Nosferatu".
 The British group Bauhaus would write the 1979 song "Bela Lugosi's Dead", a track that described an exaggerated funeral of Lugosi, with Alexis Petridis of The Guardian stating the track "would have been just another piece of post-punk experimentation had it not been for the lyrics, which depicted the funeral of the Dracula star, with bats swooping and virgin brides marching past his coffin."
 Petridis declared the song spawned several similar bands to Bauhaus in its wake leading to gothic rock becoming a codified musical genre.
 Songs outside rock music making references to Dracula were in hip hop music ranging from small references in The Sugarhill Gang's "Rapper's Delight" (1979) to more broad takes including Outkast's song "Dracula's Wedding" from Speakerboxxx/The Love Below (2003).